yousuf-humran/NFC-Card-Reader/README.md

 - Supports real-time card detection and feedback
 - Simple and efficient setup using ESP32
 - **Push Button Reset**: Allows resetting the WiFi connection
+- **Web Server**: Provides a web interface to view NFC scan history and device details

 ---